 It’s very likely that you already have a website in mind however please don’t skip this step – it will help you in REALLY getting in touch with the core of your actual website.

 So think of the general topic of your affiliate marketing website.
-Then break it down into very small niche.
-If you want to start a website about online poker, then a rakeback site or a poker strategy website isn’t a small niche.
-A website about one specific poker room is a small niche, or a website about one specific poker player.
+Then break it down into a very small niche.
+If you want to start a website about online poker, then a Rakeback site or a poker strategy website isn’t a small niche.
+A website about one specific poker room is a small niche or a website about one specific poker player.
 That’s another small niche.